 They jump right into the content without any context, which is probably going to confuse a follower.

-Can you imagine if this image was the first thing you saw in your LinkedIn feed?
+Can you imagine if this image was the first thing you saw in your LinkedIn feed on website?

 LinkedIn Presentation Templates 11